 Moreover, as a consequence of the second Vi\'{e}te formula, the coefficient $a_2$ in (1), which equals

 can be expressed as follows

 Hence letting $z=z_{n-2}$ in (18), and taking into account (15) with $z=0$, we deduce

-Therefore, using again (15) and (2), we easily come out with the first equality in (16).
-The second one can be prove in the same manner, involving roots of derivatives.
-Finally, we prove the first equality in (17).
-Concerning the second equality, see Lemma 6.1.5 in \cite{Rah}.
-Indeed, calling the first equality in (16), letting $z= z_{n-1}$ and employing (15), we derive
+Therefore, using again (15) and (2), we easily come up with the first identity in (16).
+The second one can be proven in the same manner, involving roots of derivatives.
+Finally, we prove the first identity in (17).
+Concerning the second identity, see Lemma 6.1.5 in \cite{Rah}.
+Indeed, calling the first identity in (16), letting $z= z_{n-1}$ and employing (15), we derive

 \end{proof}

 The following result gives an identity, which is associated with zeros of a monic polynomial and common zeros of its derivatives.
 Precisely, we have